alexqguo/pizza-box-game/README.md

 ## Remaining sequence of work
 * Proper error states for landing on an existing rule or landing off the board
-* Players get colors so that their rules are that color
 * Better (or possibly random?) placement of the initial rules
 * Theme MUI for consistent primary/secondary colors
 * Better collision detection